leahshizuru/bioinformatic_notebook/2022-AUGUST-Aphanipathes_sp._annotation.md

 14. Annotations were transferred (via Geneious Prime).
 Note that percent identical is lower in these annotations.
 (See Figure 2)
 15. Trimmed reads were mapped to MZ157400 (Nov 7, 2022).
-16. Both consensus sequences were submitted to Mitos2 (Nov 7, 2022).
+16. Both contig sequences were submitted to Mitos2 (Nov 8, 2022).
+17. A BLAST search for both contigs was performed (Nov 8, 2022)

 ![Mapped reads](Mapped_to_reference.jpg)
 Figure 1.
 Contig produced after mapping trimmed MiSeq PE reads mapped to Stichopathes sp.
 SCBUCN-8850 (MZ157399).